stagedml/stagedml/README.md

 ### Repository structure

 StagedML is a report-oriented library.
-An end-user report typically contains results of certain machine learning experiment, including task-specific utilities, plots and tables.
+End-user report typically contains results of certain machine learning experiment, includes task-specific utilities, plots and tables.
 This kind of content is often stored in Jupyter notebooks, but we prefer Markdown-based rendering using [codebraid](https://github.com/gpoore/codebraid) toolset.
 Examples are in a